University Writing Portfolio (UWP)

 What about the UWP hold?

-• the hold lets you know that you need to submit
+• The registration hold lets you know that it’s time for you to submit your portfolio.

 Submission Requirements & Process

-Please follow the instructions in this section diligently.
-Failing to follow submission instructions will lead to delayed processing of your UWP and a delay in the removal of the registration hold in myWSU.
+Follow the instructions in this section diligently.
+Failing to follow these instructions will lead to delayed processing of your UWP, a delay in the removal of the registration hold in myWSU, and possible additional work for you.

 Select two academic essays or papers that you’ve written for college-level courses that you think demonstrate your best writing.